Brar21/Python_Learning/README.md

 # Distionary Methods:
   - For print all key in list manner:
     *print(Dictionary.name.keys())*
     this will all key of your "Dictionary"
+    1. can check type of keys?
+       - Yes! very simple to check write code as show here "print(type(Dictionary.name.keys()))